Big Plans for Urea: Mexico Targets Tripling Fertilizer Production for 2024

 The Future of Fertilizers: Updates on Mexico's Urea Production Initiative

 • In August 2024, Casale entered into a contract with Duro Felguera SA, a subsidiary of Mota-Engil, to deliver licensing and preliminary engineering services for a new fertilizer complex for Pemex in Escolin, Veracruz, Mexico.
-This facility will include a 1,200 MTD ammonia production plant using Casale's N-ELEVA process and a 2,125 MTD granular urea melting plant that features the advanced Split Flow Loop and Casale Green Granulation technologies.
+This state-of-the-art facility will include a 1,200 MTD ammonia production plant using Casale's N-ELEVA™ process and a 2,125 MTD granular urea melting plant that features the advanced Split Flow Loop® and Casale Green Granulation® technologies.

-• In April 2023, PEMEX announced plans to invest approximately US$ 750 Million to enhance Mexico's fertilizer production facilities, aiming to support small farmers.
+• In April 2023, PEMEX announced plans to invest approximately US$ 750 million to enhance Mexico's fertilizer production facilities, aiming to support small farmers.
 This investment will be allocated to upgrading two urea plants and four ammonia plants across the country, as well as comprehensively refurbishing the fertilizer plant in Lazaro Cardenas and the phosphate rock mine in Baja California.
+Additionally, the company aims for Mexico to achieve self-sufficiency in fertilizer production.

-Objective: One of our clients reached out to us to conduct a feasibility study for setting up a mid to large-scale urea manufacturing plant.
-We developed a detailed financial model for the setup and operation of the plant, which is planned to have an annual production capacity of 2,170 tons and will be situated on a 200,000 square meter site in Mexico.
+Objective: One of our clients reached out to us to conduct a feasibility study for setting up a large-scale urea manufacturing plant in Mexico.
+We developed a detailed financial model for the setup and operation of the plant, which is planned to have an annual production capacity of 2,170 tons.

 Manufacturing Process: The urea manufacturing process primarily involves the reaction between ammonia and carbon dioxide to produce urea and water.
 This process occurs through the Bosch-Meiser process, which includes two key steps: the formation of ammonium carbamate and its subsequent dehydration to urea.
 In the first step, liquid ammonia and gaseous carbon dioxide are reacted under high pressure (140-250 bar) and elevated temperatures (170-210°C) in a reactor, forming ammonium carbamate.
 The carbamate is then dehydrated to urea in a second reactor.
 Afterward, the urea solution is concentrated by evaporation and crystallized to form solid urea.
 The unreacted ammonia and carbon dioxide are recycled to minimize waste and improve process efficiency.

-Mass Balance and Raw Material Required: The major raw materials are water, ammonia, and carbon dioxide.
-For a plant producing around 2,170 tons of urea per year, approximately 283 thousand tons of ammonia, 366 thousand tons of carbon dioxide, and 610 thousand tons of water are required.
+Mass Balance and Raw Material Required: The major raw materials used in a urea manufacturing plant are water, ammonia, and carbon dioxide.
+For a plant producing 1 ton of urea, approximately 1.25 tons of water, 0.58 ton of ammonia, and 0.75 ton of carbon-dioxide is required.

 List of Machinery:

-The following equipment will be required for the proposed plant:
+The following equipment was required for the proposed plant:

 • Ammonia Reactor